yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Your writer has been trying to slowly learn the ropes and decided to take on some small projects.
 Too bad he’s also an idiot…

-The result of too many hours of suffering is the addition of a {{< gh-hovercard "9276" "sharpening slider for the FSR filter." >}} Also known by its long name, AMD FidelityFX Super Resolution 1.0.2.
+The result of too many hours of suffering is the addition of a {{< gh-hovercard "9276" "sharpening slider for the FSR filter." >}} Also known by its long name, `AMD FidelityFX Super Resolution 1.0.2`.
-FSR between friends.
+However, it prefers being called FSR between friends.

 {{< imgs
     "./slider.png| Emulation > Configure > Graphics"